7+ Best Microlearning Platforms

-Today, we have access to volumes of information from multiple sources all at our fingertips.
-It’s all too easy to get overloaded with information and over-complicate the simple things.
+Today, we have access to massive volumes of knowledge from multiple sources all at our fingertips.
+It’s too easy to get overloaded with information and over-complicate the simple things.
+In today’s corporate environment, where everything is fast-paced, having employees juggle their daily tasks while combining them with hours of training leads to lower productivity — and nobody wants that.

-In this post, we will discuss how microlearning platforms are designed to help.
-These platforms gather as much information as you can throw at them, then streamline it in a way that makes learning and communication easy — in bite sized pieces.
-For instance, some platforms even use gamification as a way to engage users while they learn.
+This is where microlearning platforms come in handy.
+These platforms gather as much information as you can throw at them, then streamline it in a way that makes learning and communication easy — in bite-sized pieces.
+They offer short, concise answers that keep learners engaged without losing focus.

-They are commonly used by large organizations to deliver corporate training and provide HR solutions.
-However, the right microlearning platform is equally valuable to an entrepreneur or small business in need of streamlining information and improving their workflow.
+Large organizations commonly these platforms to deliver training on processes, best practices, tool training, and corporate information.
+However, the right microlearning platform is equally valuable to an entrepreneur or small business needing to streamline information delivery and maximize retention.

-If you’re still trying to train your teams and communicate using Powerpoint, webinars, and various documents buried in files, Google Docs, and other places – using a microlearning platform is going to be a real game-changer for you.
+If you’re still trying to train your teams and communicate using PowerPoint, webinars, and various documents buried in files, Google Docs, and other places – using a microlearning platform will be a real game-changer.

 What are microlearning platforms?